 A can of beer or a glass of wine every now and then can be beneficial in some ways but drinking more than that can harm your liver.
 The metabolic by-product of alcohol consumption and the resulting inflammation can cause damage to this vital organ.

 To give your liver a break, avoid drinking alcohol for at least one week.
 Then, you can slowly reintroduce light to moderate drinking after that.
-To keep your liver from overtaxing, drink no more than 1-2 glasses a few times in a week.
+To keep your liver from overtaxing, drink no more than 1-2 glasses a few times a week.

 2. Lose some weight

 Researchers have found a definite link between obesity and liver disease.
 Obesity, defined as carrying too much body fat versus being overweight, which is defined as carrying more than a healthy weight for your height.
-From a therapeutic point of view, weight loss is regarded as a foundation for treatment and prevention of disease.
+From a therapeutic point of view, weight loss is regarded as a foundation for the treatment and prevention of disease.

 3. Avoid eating processed food

 Eating a lot of processed food taxes our liver, even if you are not overweight or obese.
-Processed food, including fast food and soda, contain a lot of sugar, salt trans fat, GMOs, chemicals and other bad stuff.
-Not only are they bad for the liver, but to our body as a whole.
+Processed food, including fast food and soda, contain a lot of sugar, salt trans fat, GMOs, chemicals, and other bad stuff.
+Not only are they bad for the liver, but for our body as a whole.
 Replace these processed foods with real, whole foods so your liver can heal.
 As an added, you will also definitely feel a lot better.

-4. Avoid or reduce over-the-counter pain medications
+4. Reduce over-the-counter pain medications

 5. Detox with water